 The Entry process

-PHASE 2: 2 day residential training for top 30 projects (May 30pm, and two full days on Wed 31- June 1) All those short listed will be notified by Friday 13th May
+PHASE 2: 2.5 day residential training for top 30 projects (May 30pm, and two full days on Wed 31- June 1) All those short listed will be notified by Friday 5th May

-PHASE 3: 5 page business case and 1 minute video pitch – Thursday 4th August (noon)
+PHASE 3: 5 page business case and 1 minute video pitch – Thursday 3rd August (5pm)

 PHASE 4: Finalists will be invited to attend the Awards ceremony and dinner where the winners will be announced – Thursday 28th September.
 All finalists will be invited to attend a Business Surgery offering free advice and support from our valued partners on November 21st 2017 in Edinburgh.

 - 2 day residential business skills & pitching training for the top 30